Nanofinance going digital

 Potential local implementation partner: CONAVEC

-If you wish to make a donation to Savolution and support us in improving the annual return on savings for Savings Groups members – primarily women.
+If you wish to make a donation to Savolution and support us in improving the annual return on savings for Savings Groups members – primarily women – please use the account indicated here.

 The bank account of the Savolution association is: